Rishithagaddam/ML-Detector/README.md

-Great!
-Since your project detects falls, objects, and fire from both videos and images, here's an updated and polished README.md text you can use for your GitHub repo.
-This version reflects all those capabilities clearly:

 🔥🧍‍♂️ Fall, Fire & Object Detection using YOLOv5
 This project uses YOLOv5, a powerful real-time object detection model, to detect falls, fire incidents, and various objects in both images and video streams.
 It’s designed for safety monitoring in public areas, elderly care, and smart surveillance systems.